Disclaimer

 • 2nd line: propylthiouracil

-• Mild uncomplicated disease (either anti-thyroid drug or radioactive iodine is suitable), or
+• Mild uncomplicated disease (offer a choice of anti-thyroid drug or radioactive iodine as 1st line), or

 Carbimazole contraindications: